About Us

 Our Philosophy

-Emory WHSC Office of Well-Being (EmWELL) was formed in 2022 to develop strategies that protect the well-being of healthcare and health sciences professionals at Emory.
-EmWELL partners with teams across the system to establish well-being as a long-term value, address environmental stressors, optimize the nature of work, and enable culture that prioritizes and promotes wellness and professional fulfillment.
+Emory WHSC Office of Well-Being (EmWELL) was formed in 2022 to develop and implement programs and strategies that promote the well-being of healthcare and health sciences professionals at Emory.
+EmWELL partners with teams across the system to establish well-being as a long-term value, address environmental stressors, optimize the nature of work, and enable culture that prioritizes professional fulfillment.

 Mission